As Trump fights for his wall, here's the actual humanitarian crisis unfolding at the border

 Asylum-seekers used to be able to simply walk across the border and make their claim for protection—a right enshrined in US and international law.
 That is no longer the case.
 Under a policy that began in 2016 and grew far stricter last year, asylum-seekers in Tijuana and all along the border must now wait for weeks to be allowed into the United States to request protection.

-The US government is approaching the third week of a shutdown over President Donald Trump’s insistence on $5 billion to build part of a border wall.
+The US government is now in the third week of a shutdown over President Donald Trump’s insistence on $5 billion to build part of a border wall.
 But the problems on the ground in places like Tijuana have nothing to do with physical security and everything to do with a Trump administration policy aimed at deterring people from seeking asylum.
 The result is a huge backlog and a humanitarian crisis for people fleeing persecution who are now forced to wait for weeks or longer in dangerous places along the border.

-In Tijuana, asylum-seekers must get a number from fellow migrants who manage a list, in coordination with Mexican immigration officials.
+In Tijuana, asylum-seekers must get a number from fellow migrants, who manage a list in coordination with Mexican immigration officials.
 Each number corresponds with the names of 10 asylum-seekers, handwritten in a notebook.
 Asylum-seekers cannot get into the United States until their number is called.
 So every morning, migrants whose numbers are coming up—and many whose aren’t—come to a small plaza and wait for US immigration officials to tell their Mexican counterparts how many people they’re taking in that day.

 Just after Christmas, the migrants responsible for the list were shouting the names of asylum-seekers who had registered nearly six weeks before.
 Molina had spent the past month with his wife and two young children in Veracruz, Mexico, roughly 2,000 miles away.
 They knew no one there, but he felt it would be less dangerous than waiting in Tijuana, where more than 2,500 people were murdered last year—six times as many as in 2011.
 Last month, two teenage migrants from Honduras who arrived as part of a migrant caravan were murdered in Tijuana.
 Molina returned to Tijuana with his family when his number was close to being called.

 Asylum-seekers are not supposed to need to be on a list in Mexico to be eligible for protection in the United States.
 Offloading the initial asylum processing onto the Mexican side of the border has led to a long list of humanitarian concerns.
 US law clearly protects migrants’ right to seek protection regardless of age, but Mexican immigration officials in Tijuana do not let minors put their names on the list.
-Instead, they turn them over to Mexican social service workers who may move to deport them to their home countries.
-Nicole Ramos, an attorney with the Tijuana legal services group Al Otro Lado, says some transgender and African migrants have been unable to put their names of the list after being blocked by list managers.
+Instead, they turn them over to Mexican social services workers who may move to deport them to their home countries.
+Nicole Ramos, an attorney with the Tijuana legal services group Al Otro Lado, says some transgender and African migrants have been unable to put their names on the list after being blocked by list managers.

 Migrants are also prevented from registering if they don’t have identification, even though there is no such requirement under US law.
 In some cases, Ramos says, migrants managing the list have demanded sexual favors or bribes in exchange for preferable treatment.
 Al Otro Lado and asylum-seekers forced to wait in Mexico are suing the Trump administration to stop the turn-backs by US border officials, but a judge has not yet issued a ruling.

 In 2016, after thousands of Haitians arrived in Tijuana, the Obama administration began limiting the number of asylum-seekers allowed to cross the border and moved to impose daily quotas shortly before Trump took office.
-The policy became much stricter last year, and weeks-long waits are now common.
+The policy became much stricter last year, and weekslong waits are now common.
 Administration officials insist that restricting the number of asylum-seekers allowed into the United States is simply a response to the limited capacity to process migrants.
 In reality, the Department of Homeland Security appears to have little interest in increasing capacity.
 Jud Murdock, a senior Customs and Border Protection official, told congressional staffers that CBP is letting in only 100 people per day at San Diego’s San Ysidro crossing because “the more we process, the more will come.”
 The actual daily average is closer to 50.

 In December, California Democratic Reps.
 Nanette Barragán and Jimmy Gomez accompanied 15 asylum-seekers to the San Diego side of the Otay Mesa port of entry.
-They were forced to wait and eventually penned in by metal barricades held together with zip ties.
-Gomez slept on the concrete as the group waited for all the asylum-seekers be allowed in, a process that wound up taking nearly 20 hours and attracted significant media attention.
+They were forced to wait and were eventually penned in by metal barricades held together with zip ties.
+Gomez slept on the concrete as the group waited for all the asylum-seekers to be allowed in, a process that wound up taking nearly 20 hours and attracted significant media attention.
 As they waited, Barragán and Gomez asked to see the spaces that were allegedly at capacity, but they were not allowed to do so.
 Ramos compares CBP’s claims about lacking space to arguing with a toddler.
 “You’re like, ‘You’re lying.
 I see the chocolate bar in your hand,’” she says.
 “This is disappointing that this is acceptable behavior for law enforcement.
 Their job is to enforce the law.”

 Hour 11.
 Been here since 2pm.
 Still waiting for asylum seekers to be processed and @CBP to show us their capacity issues.
 We are not leaving the Otay Mesa facility.
 Guess we’ll be spending the night. pic.twitter.com/bVbmDGxuER